 Although you may start with these examples of how fundamental research has led to great things, be careful not to claim too much of your own work just yet because of course often we don’t know what will come of our work at such an early stage.

 What you can be sure of is that through your research you will collect information about how the world works and this will increase our knowledge allowing future work to build upon this, and this could in turn lead to important discoveries that impact society.
+A great example is the editorial written in Science Magazine in 1989 when the Cystic Fibrosis Gene was first identified:

-So lets say you’re ready to put together your elevator pitch - well it’s a good idea to make note of who your target audience is.
+So lets say now that you’re ready to put together your elevator pitch - well it’s a good idea to make note of who your target audience is.
 Whilst the approach is similar you may for example use more technical language if talking to a scientific audience.

 If you’re thinking of how to break it down start with the ‘problem or question’ - again this is where your audience matters because you want them to see this problem/question as being relevant to them too.